The trick to a successful university open day is effective preparation.

 Preparation is key to make the most of your university open day, especially if you start early.
 It will give you the chance to book all of the open days you would like to attend and paint a better picture of what it will be like to study at the university.
 This can all be achieved by asking questions to students and staff and exploring the town or city.

-It is difficult to know what preparation for an open day really means so we have gathered some tips and useful information to help you get the most out of your university open days.
+It is difficult to know how to prepare for an open day so we have gathered some tips and useful information to help you get the most out of your university open days.

 Book your university open day place in advance